-It’s important to have a solid understanding of what exactly a marketing plan is before you can start developing your own one.
+It’s important to have a solid understanding of what exactly a marketing plan is and the importance of marketing planning before you can start developing your own one.
 A marketing plan, typically included as an expanded piece of your overall business plan, is just what it sounds like: a map that outlines everything you need to know so that you can promote your business successfully.

 Businesses with plans tend to succeed, exceed competitors and retain staff, more than those with no plan.
 A marketing plan is more like a compass that without it, there’s no direction for the company or its employees, decisions can be uninformed, opportunities can be missed and threats can destroy all the business.